Several Delta SkyMiles® American Express cards allow members to (at least partially) earn their way to Medallion status each year.

 I know some people who earn plenty of points/miles and MQD waiver headway using their Delta Amex to pay their property taxes.

-Kiva is a 501(c)3 U.S. nonprofit organization facilitating microloans to entrepreneurs around the world.
-For example, you can loan $25 (or more) to someone in the Dominican Republic whose food business needs to purchase more supplies so it can stay in business.
-Or loan $25 (or more) to a business in the United States who needs some more cash for expenses and overhead.
+Kiva is a 501(c)3 U.S. nonprofit organization facilitating microloans to entrepreneurs worldwide.
+For example, you can loan $25 (or more) to someone in the Dominican Republic whose food business needs to purchase more supplies to stay in business.
+Or loan $25 (or more) to a business in the United States that needs more cash for expenses and overhead.
 Or…

-Kiva accepts payments/donations through PayPal and — there are no credit card fees for these transactions.
-And those donations count as purchases.
+Kiva accepts payments/donations through PayPal, Apple Pay, and Google Pay.
+There are no credit card fees for these transactions.
+And those loans code as purchases.
 See?
 Everyone wins!
 (Potentially.
 We’ll get to that in a minute.)
 When a borrower pays you back through Kiva, you can withdraw the cash directly to your PayPal account.

 Keep in mind these aren’t investments.
 Kiva loans are just that: loans.
 They do not accrue interest.
 You’re doing this because you’re a good person and can float people some money.
 It will take a while (months to maybe over a year) for you to be paid back.